Edwinny/Edwinny.github.io/handouts/pitch.md

 At the heart of the Spring Court, stands Moonbrook—a city where dreams take shape and memories walk.
 Ruled in delicate harmony by Azena and Inanna, this Feywild metropolis is a sanctuary of art, magic, and mystery.

 You find yourselves in the employ of these sovereigns, new to the role; and enjoying the trappings of power that come with the station.
+Will you aid Lady Azena in her machinations into the World Tree, will you seek out the vanished courts of legend, or something else entirely?

 In a realm where reality shifts like silk, and even your past may not belong to you, will you find the truth beneath the surface?